lfcmoraes/cnn_Hxxz/README.md

-# Using Convolutional Neural Network to solve quantum-spin-chains Ground-State.
+# Using Convolutional Neural Network to solve quantum-spin-chains Ground-States.
 The project idea is to classify the magnetization zone of the ground state of an quantum spin chain hamiltonian

 ---